meaneych/ChrisMeaneyBiostatsPortfolio/_teaching/2020_ehr_methods.md

 location: "Toronto, Canada"
 ---

-This lecture was given to graduate students in informatics and introduces primary care electronic medical records as a source of routinely collected research data.
+This lecture was given to graduate students in the Master's of Informatics program (UofT, IHPME), and introduces primary care electronic medical records as a source of routinely collected research data.
 We review EMR data structures, and common statistical issues associated with EMR data analytics.
-Lastly, we introduce some modern topics in primary care informatics research which our lab is currently investigating.
+Lastly, we introduce a selection of modern topics in primary care informatics research which our lab is currently investigating.

 [Download lecture slides here](../files/2020_MHI2012_EHRPres.pdf)